You walk onto your front porch. A praying mantis perches on a porch rail or table.

 Make good use of native plants, and keep your yard a little on the wild side to provide plenty of habitat for hunting, hiding, mating, and egg-laying.

-If you currently have no mantises in your garden or you want to add some new stock to your current population, you can buy mantis egg cases in garden centers or online at Amazon.
+If you currently have none in your plantings or you want to add some new stock to your current population, you can buy Mantis egg cases online at Amazon.

 Hatching Mantises Indoors